JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 }
 ```

+### Handling lost SignalR connections

-There is a way to handle lost connections with retry policies, to get the connection state, call hub methods from the client, and get AsyncResult, even if .NET nanoFramework does not support await/async.
+Use retry policies to handle lost connections to a SignalR hub.
+To get the connection state, create an AsyncResult object and call methods to check the connection state.

 The `AsyncResult` monitors the return message of the hub method.
 Upon completion, `Completed` will be true.
-Upon completion, the `Value` will hold the return object that needs to be cast to the right Type manually.
+Upon completion, the `Value` will hold the return object that needs to be cast to the right type.
 Calling `Value` before completion will result in the awaiting of the server return.
 If an error occurs, `Error` will be true and the error message will be inside `ErrorMessage`.

 ```csharp
 AsyncResult dashboardClientConnected = hubConnection.InvokeCoreAsync("AwaitCientConnected", typeof(bool), new object[] { }, -1);